 The CAR Special Investigative Unit exists under the authority of Article III of the Plan of Operation.
 It is charged with monitoring the efforts of Servicing Carriers to control fraud.
-In addition, it will assist member companies on request.
-CAR will perform one annual audit of the Special Investigative Unit of each Servicing Carrier to evaluate its effectiveness.
+In addition, it will assist Members and ARCs on request.
+CAR will perform a triennial audit of the Special Investigative Unit of each ARC as part of the HAP audit to evaluate its effectiveness.

 Assistance of the CAR Special Investigative Unit is intended to provide expert investigation beyond the capabilities of the average Servicing Carrier's investigator.
-The basic investigation of a suspicious claim is the responsibility of the Servicing Carrier.
-CAR Special Investigative Unit will also assist with the coordination of an investigation involving several Servicing Carriers.
+The basic investigation of a suspicious claim is the responsibility of the ARC.
+CAR Special Investigative Unit will also assist with the coordination of an investigation involving several ARCs.